Cambodia 5/30/2024

 Safety and Tips

-• Boats: Be sure which pier your hotel is on.
-The island is big, and there are no roads connecting all beaches.
-Water taxis are expensive.
+• Boat Transfers: Be very clear about which pier your accommodation is located at.
+The island is large, there are no paved roads connecting the beaches, and water taxis between areas are expensive.
+Getting it wrong costs time and money.

 Digital Nomad Life